-MEDC 201: STATISTICS IN EDUCATIONAL RESEARCH
+Semester-2 19MEDC 201 : STATISTICS IN EDUCATIONAL RESEARCH

-- acquires the knowledge of the following: - the different aspects of educational statistics various statistical terms, concepts, principles and processes. - understands the Need, nature, scope of educational statistics various methods and techniques of educational statistics - the statistical terms, concepts, principles and processes - develops the skills of inculcating the values of different statistical measures with speed and accuracy - graphical representation - solving problems in educational research using the appropriate statistics, and stating hypotheses and conclusion writing a research report - develops a favourable attitude towards the study of EducationalStatistics.
+- acquires the knowledge of the following: - the different aspects of educational statistics various statistical terms, concepts, principles and processes. - understands the following Need, nature, scope of educational statistics various methods and techniques of educational statistics - the statistical terms, concepts, principles and processes - develops the skills of calculating the values of different statistical measures with speed and accuracy - Graphical representation - solving problems in educational research using the appropriate statistics, and stating hypotheses and conclusion - writing a research report - develops a favourable attitude towards the study of Educational Statistics.

-Unit-I: Descriptive Analysis
+Unit - I : Descriptive Analysis